Back-to-School: 3 Ways to Support Kids

 Parent Message #3: “I know this is hard.
 We can do hard things.
 Let’s brainstorm ideas that will help.”

-Going back-to-school this year is going to require flexibility and most kids will need more support than usual.
-Since this is a stressful time for parents too, be sure to find support when you need it.
+Returning to school this year will require flexibility, and most students will need more support than usual.
+Since this is a stressful time for parents as well, be sure to find support when you need it.
 Wishing you and your family the best as we navigate the school year ahead.

 Image of ocean with quote by Desmond Tutu "Home is being able to see that there is light despite all of the darkness."